Shoshone Lake Solo Canoe Camping

 I stored most of my gear in two plastic totes at the front of the canoe.
 That balanced weight and kept gear dry from spray.
 Remaining items were loose or stored in a waterproof backpack.

-I wore L.L.Bean supplex shorts, a Free Fly sun hoodie, a baseball cap, sunglasses and floating sandals.
+I wore L.L.Bean Supplex shorts, a Free Fly sun hoodie, a baseball cap, sunglasses and floating sandals.
 I added bear spray to my hip and a sheathed hunting knife / whistle in my pockets.

 - Warm layers: Sweatpants, hoodie, Patagonia down sweater, Under Armour base layers and wool socks